Watertown MA real estate — Charles River and neighborhood view

 $800K – $1.2M

-Restaurants, transit, and city-planned Square renovation on the horizon.
+Restaurants, transit, and a city-planned Square renovation on the horizon.
 Highest walkability in town.

 Christian's neighborhood